flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I rolled to my side and wretched.
 Dry, but more acrid taste in my mouth.

 “Another woman, who you believe to be your mother, took you as her own.
-No one else from the shelter made it out.”
+No one else from the shelter made it out.
+And she had now way to find your real family.”

 “Your real mother is my distant descendant.
 As are you.
 The last of my line.
-The Mobedan Mobed wants to corrupt you, to destroy you as part of my punishment for what I did.”
+The Mobedan Mobed wants to corrupt you, to destroy you as part of my punishment for what I have done.”

 The room swirled.
 I kept my eyes closed and lay on my side.
 My entire body ached.He went on.
 Telling me some story of a mission in India to quell a possible religious rebellion.
 Of a dark cult.
 Of the destruction of their temple and the death of the priests.
 Of the dead men rising, terrible undead creatures.
 Of souls ripped from the soldier’s bodies and plunged into Hell.